zarifmahfuz/Strax/README.md

 # Shopify Backend Developer Challenge

 This repository implements REST APIs connecting to the backend code base of an inventory tracking web application meant for a logistics company.
+A frontend application can communicate with the server through these REST APIs.

 **ADDITIONAL FEATURE**: Ability to create “shipments” and assign inventory to the shipment, and adjust inventory appropriately